ECNU-ICALK/EasyCL/README.md

 [ [English](README.md) | [中文](README_zh.md) ]
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](LICENSE)

+## Acknowledgement

+EasyCL is developed based on [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
+We would like to express our gratitude to the LLaMA-Factory team for their excellent open-source work.
+Before using EasyCL, we recommend reading the LLaMA-Factory's [README](https://github.com/hiyouga/LLaMA-Factory) and [documentation](https://llamafactory.readthedocs.io).

 ##  Status Overview

 **Note:** This is currently a development version, so you may encounter some bugs.
 If you find a bug, please raise an issue or contact me via email: caiyuxuanuestc@hotmail.com or WeChat: damowangdongdong.
 Thank you very much!